LuukTB/AutoVideoPauser-for-Firefox/readme.md

 ## How to use
 Switch to another tab to pause the video.
-Go back and the video will play again.
+Switch back and the video will play again.

 Press the browser action button to enable/disable the add-on.
 If the browser action button is blue, the add-on is enabled.